HomeSellingExpert brand logo

 If you can all agree on what to do with the inherited property, then the process can be relatively straightforward.
 However, what happens when one sibling is refusing to sell or a sibling is living in the inherited property rent free?

-We answer the top 4 questions for when things get tricky below…
+In this article we answer the top 4 questions for when things get tricky.

 Q1.
 How do you divide inherited property between siblings?